Eco-Friendly Can Be the True Trend of the New Rich?

 Eco-friendly design and structure deserve better evaluation

-As I was writing before, we suffer the current drastic increase of sea freight.
+As I was writing before, we suffer the current drastic increase of sea freight when we ship out our products to oveseas markets.
 I know it’s fair from the viewpoint of environmental protection.
 We should accept the proportionate share of the environmental burden.
 In order to continue business in this time and age, I think we must make our transportation system more efficient.
 To be more specific, something like flat packaging, ready-to-assemble (RTA), etc.

 Such structures are rare for high-end furniture at this moment.
 Our biggest concern is if wealthy customers accept that.
 It’s not only about extra work but also about RTA structures such as no-hidden screws and joints.
 Those RTA structures will make furniture look slightly cheap.
 In the future, rich people will show off their eco-friendliness to accept them, I hope.
 Of course, at the same time, we must continue to develop new products that don’t look like so RTA, though.